Generic selectors

 Signs Of Ill Health

 Different mineral deficiencies affect how these plants grow and often show up as characteristic discoloration and damage to the leaves of the Water Sprite.
-Look out for yellowing or browning of the usually green leaves.
+Look out for yellowing or browning of the green leaves.
 The appearance of rotting leaves and roots are also clues that signal poor health in this plant

 Common Health Issues And Treatment